theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+* Version 1.0.10 is a quick followup release to 1.0.9 that only includes one bugfix for issue #146.

 * Version 1.0.9 has a bunch of bug fixes, enhancements, and new features.
 For a full list, check out the the [changelog](CHANGELOG.md).
 A few highlights:
   * Fixed the obscure "ghost connections" bug where the `WebSocketConnection` would sometimes fail to emit the `close` event when there was an error such as ECONNRESET on the underlying socket.
   * Adding option to ignore `X-Forwarded-For` headers when accepting connections from untrusted clients.